tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Layer Security (DTLS) protocol version 1.2.  {{I-D.ietf-tls-dtls13}} specifies the Connection ID for DTLS version 1.3.

 A Connection ID is an identifier carried in the record layer header that gives the recipient additional information for selecting the appropriate security association.
 In "classical" DTLS, selecting a security association of an incoming DTLS record is accomplished with the help of the 5-tuple.
-If the source IP address and/or source port changes during the lifetime of a DTLS session then the receiver will be unable to locate the correct security context.
+If the source IP address and/or source port changes during the lifetime of an ongoing DTLS session then the receiver will be unable to locate the correct security context.

 --- middle